Need a special offer?Find out if your project fits.

 code = '''

-<h1>Flexmonster Integration with the Jupyter Notebook</h1>
+<h1>Flexmonster integration with Jupyter Notebook</h1>

 <div id="pivotContainer"></div>